Aller au contenu principal

 In vitro/ex vivo testing Antibacterial and antifungal

-Background of Minimum bactericidal concentration (MBC)
+Background of Minimum Bactericidal Concentration (MBC)

 The Minimum Bactericidal Concentration (MBC) is the lowest concentration of an antimicrobial agent needed to kill at least 99.9% of a specific bacterial population after a defined period of incubation.